False accusation of rape

 A false accusation of rape happens when a person states that they or another person have been raped when no rape has occurred.
-Although there are widely varying estimates of the prevalence of false accusation of rape, according to a 2013 book on forensic victimology, very few reliable scientific studies have been conducted.
+The issue is studied in criminal law, criminology, sociology, and public policy, with particular attention to evidentiary standards, reporting practices, and the legal handling of sexual assault allegations.

-Rates of false accusation are sometimes inflated or misrepresented due to conflation of false with designations such as unfounded.
-Designations such as unfounded allow law enforcement to close cases without arriving at a conclusion and are used to describe cases without enough evidence, as opposed to false cases where the accuser is not credible or eventually admits that the accusation is untrue.
+Despite many attempts to estimate the prevalence of false rape allegations, reliable evidence is scarce, and estimates vary widely across studies and remain contested.
+Many factors can cause prevalence estimates to be distorted, misleading, or biased.

 Causes

-Causes of false accusations of rape fall into two categories: deliberate deception (lies) and non-deliberate deception (such as false memories, facilitated communication, and "don't know").
+Causes of false accusations of rape fall into two broad categories: deliberate deception (lies) and non-deliberate errors (such as false memories, facilitated communication, or uncertainty about events).
+In stricter definitions—such as those used in academic research—only the former is typically classified or counted statistically as a false accusation of rape.

 Deliberate deception

 An accuser may have several motivations to falsely claim they have been raped.
 There is disagreement on how many different categories these may be put into.
 Kanin (1994) listed three: revenge, producing an alibi, and getting sympathy/attention.
 Newman (2017) listed four: revenge, producing an alibi, personal gain, and mental illness.

 According to De Zutter et al. (2017), Kanin's list is "valid but insufficient to explain all the different motives of complainants" and presents eight categories of motives: material gain, alibi, revenge, sympathy, attention, disturbed mental state, relabeling, or regret.

 According to Hines and Douglas (2017), 73% of men who've experienced partner-initiated violence reported that their partner threatened to make false accusations.
 This is compared to 3% for men in the general population.